 Similarly, if the pipes slope up and toward the entry point, the beginning of the drain field could take the brunt of the flow.
 This could lead to a failed system if water flows back into the septic tank.
-It may seem like a big task, but it is worth taking the time to do it right when placing the drain pipes.
+Drain field pipe placement can be a big task, but it’s worth taking the time to do it right.